international payments

 Take the European Union with its SEPA (Single Euro Payments Area) as an example here.
 Financial institutions within the EU often have direct connections and usually share a common currency, allowing for efficient and cost-effective cross-border transactions with fewer intermediaries involved in the process.

 As a result, this cost saving can be either passed on to customers in the form of cheaper products and services or reinvested back into the company.
 Regardless of what the business chooses, it will help to boost profits.
 Reduced processing expenses can, in turn, lead to better cash flow.
-Using quick settlement cross-border payment options is yet another way for businesses to increase their cash flow.
+Using quick settlement cross-border payment options is yet another way for businesses to increase their payments flow.

 Personalized customer experience